Maple Syrup & Sorghum

 We plant in May and begin harvesting the 16’ stalks by hand in early fall before the first frost.
 We remove the seedhead and outer leaves, running the stalks in a press, filtering the juice, and then boiling that green liquid over a wood burning fire in a shallow pan until we get the finished product.

 Traditionally folks eat it over biscuits, but it’s great whipped in butter or to sweeten up your baked beans.
-Try it in your baking, a natural sweetener in beverages, or in your favorite marinades and bbq sauces.
+Try it in your baking, as a natural sweetener in beverages, or in your favorite marinades and bbq sauces.

 Sorghum